Energy & Climate Change

 These technologies – all of which are supporting a more sustainable and prosperous planet – reveal how more than fifty years of human activity in space has produced societal benefits that improved the quality of life on Earth.
 Our desire to venture outside our own planet’s orbit has allowed the human race to study the space environment and contributed critical knowledge and capabilities to improve sustainability, including satellite telecommunications, global positioning, and advances in weather forecasting.

-Modern biotechnology is accelerating the development of breakthrough products and technologies, which are helping to reduce our environmental footprint, and deliver more efficient industrial manufacturing processes.
+Modern biotechnology is accelerating the development of breakthrough products and technologies, which are helping drive down fatality rates, feed the hungry, reduce our environmental footprint, and deliver more efficient industrial manufacturing processes.

 Biotechnology is currently being applied across four major areas, including healthcare, agriculture, non-food industrial applications and environmental uses, such as biofuels and biodegradable materials.